rphair/frankenwallet/docs/intro/no-iso.md

 > *“Here we have a several hour build procedure that potentially thousands of users will all have to do on their own.
 Wouldn't it be a great benefit to the community to make a downloadable USB image, which has all these things included, that people could begin using immediately... saving us thousands of collective man-hours of work?”*

-Due to the security and operational concerns below, this might not actually save the operator any time.
-Additionally, with an ISO users would miss the invaluable experience of becoming intimately familiar with the security basis for their cryptocurrency livelihood by creating it from scratch: as well as being able to recreate that scenario across different hardware configurations (e.g. an internal hard drive partition [documentation forthcoming]).
+Due to the security and operational concerns below, this might not actually save the operator community *any* time.
+With a readily available standardised installation ISO, users would miss the invaluable experience of becoming intimately familiar with the security basis for their cryptocurrency livelihood by creating it from scratch: as well as being able to recreate that scenario across different hardware configurations (e.g. [on an internal hard drive partition](/install/internal)).

 {: .highlight }
 **Reason 1**: An exploit of any prefabricated environment generally affects many users at once.